 Fellowships

-Besides assistantships, fellowships are available for students who are exceptionally well qualified.
+Besides assistantships, fellowships are available for students who are well qualified.
 Unlike assistantships, fellowships usually do not require the student to perform any duties, though they are extremely competitive.

 Frequently Asked Questions (FAQ)